By Craig Neil. This post includes affiliate links.

 2: Get a Synie Palace/Elgin Cathedral joint entrance ticket and explore both attractions at a discount.
 You can find out all about Elgin Cathedral with this article: Complete Guide to Elgin Cathedral.

-Historic Environment Scotland has done a good job of installing information panels throughout the site so you can learn about each section of the palace as you make your way around, and there are plenty of nooks and crannies to explore too.
+Historic Environment Scotland has done a good job of installing information panels throughout the site so you can learn about each section of the palace as you make your way around, and there are plenty of nooks and crannies for children to explore inside David’s Tower.

-The views here are fantastic and they’re definitely worthy of a photo or two, although if you don’t like heights you might want to stop at the lower viewing platform which lets you appreciate the size of David’s Tower without having to climb to the top.
+There’s a winding spiral staircase that leads up to viewing platforms with stunning views across the Moray countryside, although if you don’t like heights you might want to stop at the lower viewing platform which lets you appreciate the size of David’s Tower without having to climb all the way to the top.

 Explore the Buildings: Dive into the history of Spynie Palace, the largest surviving medieval bishop’s house in Scotland.
 Marvel at David’s Tower, a grand six-story tower with panoramic rooftop views, and learn about the palace’s history, from its establishment in the 12th century to its abandonment in the 17th century.